 By the time their first birthdays arrive, young children are going through big changes.
 Let’s say two babies are playing.
 On his way to grab a new toy, one little boy stumbles and falls, hurting his leg.
 What will t the other one-year-old do?
 Will he notice?
 Will he pay attention?

 He not only notices, but he begins to look quite concerned.
 He might furrow his brow or stick out his lip.
-He might be feeling scared himself, wondering if something bad will happen to him.
+He might feel scared, wondering if something bad will happen to him.
 These responses are part of another step in the growth of empathy.

 In one research study, one-year-olds were shown videotapes of other children crying.
 The one-year-olds began showing signs of distress, usually by sucking on their hands, their shirts, or a toy (Ungerer, et al., 1990).

-Feeling distress when another person is troubled isn’t quite empathy, because feeling bad for yourself doesn’t necessarily mean that you feel bad for the other person.
-But seeing another person crying, and then feeling troubled by it, is moving closer to what we call empathy.
+Feeling distressed when another person is troubled isn’t quite empathy because feeling bad for yourself doesn’t necessarily mean you feel bad for the other person.
+But seeing another person crying and then feeling troubled by it is moving closer to empathy.

-Around a child’s first birthday, something almost magical happens—a child begins to show concern for others.
-One research study looked at children’s responses to emotions as they grew through three age ranges: 13-15 months old, 18-20 months old and 23-25 months old (Zahn-Waxler, Radke-Yarrow, Wagner, & Chapman, 1992).
+Around a child’s first birthday, something almost magical happens—they begin to show concern for others.
+One research study examined children’s responses to emotions as they grew through three age ranges: 13-15 months old, 18-20 months old, and 23-25 months old (Zahn-Waxler, Radke-Yarrow, Wagner, & Chapman, 1992).